uxmal/reko/README.md

-The solution folder `Drivers` contains the executables that act as user interfaces: the directory `WindowsDecompiler` contains the GUI client for Windows users; `MonoDecompiler` contains the GUI client for Mono users; `CmdLine` is a command line driver.
+The solution folder `Drivers` contains the executables that act as user interfaces: the directory `WindowsDecompiler` contains the GUI client for Windows users; `CmdLine` is a command line driver.

 ## Recent versions